HardHacks/hardhacks/README.md

 # CodePath Final Project **HardHacks**

-This project allows users to find listing of the newest
+This project allows users to find listing of the newest game releases.

 ## Video Walkthrough